mkonicek/coding-time/content/blog/becoming-tech-lead/index.md

 You can try tech leading for a few months.
 You can lead one project and if you don’t enjoy it, go back to being an individual contributor.

 Definitely give tech leading a try as soon as you can!
 I’m sure you won’t regret it.

+#### Let's talk

+Do you have any questions or want to share your experience?
+Please share them with me on [Twitter](https://twitter.com/martinkonicek).